Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/Extreme Thread Length/ChatGPT_Thread_450k_tokens-Redacted.md

 - inference cost;
 - model performance.

-An redacted redacteder or private-equity operator may focus on:
+An redacted redacteder or redacted redacted operator may focus on:

 - unit redacted;
 - downside risk;